spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 In the context of SCT, it can be used to test SCT in a specific OS environment; this is much faster than running a fully fledged virtual machine.

+The instructions below are for installing Docker itself, and optionally for enabling GUI scripts.
+Once this is done, you can follow the :ref:`instructions for installing SCT within Docker <docker-install-sct>`.

 Basic Installation (No GUI)
 ***************************